badlydrawnrob/python-playground/building-with-fast-api/README.md

 ## Paradigms

 > I really don't understand Python's OOP style very much.
+> The book is a bit sloppy in places with conflicting instructions.

 Whereas Elm has a central `Model` (generally) to work from and uses modules and functions, Python has instances of classes which (I think) are stateful.